freddiehaddad/fast-track-to-rust/src/installation.md

 # Installation

-It is recommended to install the Rust development toolchain on your system.
-After installation, you will have everything needed to build and run Rust code on your computer.
+Most exercises in this book can be completed in your web browser, with a few exceptions.
+However, it is recommended to install the Rust development toolchain on your system.
+Once installed, you'll have everything you need to build and run Rust code locally.

 Installation is accomplished using `rustup`, the Rust toolchain installer.
 Once completed, you'll have `rustup`, `cargo`, and `rustc`.